 - Individuals as knowledge workers and problem-solvers

-- Managers as teachers, facilitating learning
+- Managers as coaches and teachers

-- Transformational leadership, evolving the organization and its members
+- Transformational Leadership, evolving the organization and its members

 Using Dweck’s terminology, the Lean Mindset is very much a growth mindset.
 The emphasis on reflection and improvement, the idea of managers as facilitating learning, the idea of transforming and bettering ourselves – these are all aspects of growth and development.
 Our fundamental premise is: continuous and relentless improvement is both necessary and possible, for individuals as well as for the entire organization.

 We recently introduced the CEO and management teams of two companies we are helping pursue a Lean Transformation.
 Since they face similar challenges, we suggested they meet in person.
 Tomorrow one team is visiting the other for an on-site inspection and mutual learning.
 We ourselves had little to do with the details of this, nor did we suggest an agenda.
 They were able to do it all by themselves because they were already predisposed to thinking this way.
 They already had a growth mindset.